kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Putting It All Together

-Now that we have all of the necessary components in place for our automated software deployment infrastructure, let's take a look at how we would put them all together and use them in practice.
+Now that we have all of the components in place for our automated software deployment setup, let's take a look at how we would use it in practice for each of our deployment needs.

-###Deploying Software
+###Deploy Software

 To deploy software to a particular workstation, simply assign it to the `Firefox` Static Computer Group.

-###Updating Software
+###Update Software

-To update existing software to a new version, simply replace the existing `Firefox.pkg` package on the JAMF distribution point and update the version criteria in the `deploy_Firefox` Smart Computer Group.
+To update existing software to a new version, simply replace the `Firefox.pkg` package on the JAMF distribution point and update the version criteria in the `deploy_Firefox` Smart Computer Group.

 ###Remove Software